Groovee60/TakeHomeChallenge2021/README.md

 - integrate the support library and utilize the new font embedding available with API 26+.
 Then the Karla typeface could be specified in XML instead of in the UI code.

+- add a mechanism for reporting (and retrying) internet connectivity issues - as it, there is coroutine exception handler that simply reports all errors as fatal alert dialogs